soudy/stoch-simulation-assignment1/README.md

 ## C++ Bindings Installation
-In addition to the libraries listed in the prerequisites, a C++11 compiler is required for installing the C++ bindings (`gcc` on Linux, `clang` on macOS, MinGW or Visual Studio on windows).
+In addition to the libraries listed in the prerequisites, a C++11 compiler is required for installing the C++ bindings (`gcc` on Linux, `clang` on macOS, MinGW or Visual Studio on Windows).
-Once a C++11 compiler is present, you can install pybid11 as follows:
+Once a C++11 compiler is present, you can install pybind11 as follows:
 ```bash
 pip install pybind11
 ```